Flood risk metrics

 • M5c: Number of councils utilising a flood intelligence system

-• M5e: Total number of new assets (signs, cameras, gauges) installed that year
+• M5e: Total number of new assets (signs, cameras, gauges) installed that year through grant funding

 This metric captures improvements made to Queensland’s flood warning infrastructure network.
 In Queensland, flood warning infrastructure assets are owned and operated by more than 60 entities including state and local government, the private sector, and the Bureau of Meteorology.